drop2jyoti/Estimation-of-Obesity-Levels/README.md

       - Water Intake
       - Tech Use

-Therefore these are the features of primary importance when assessing an indivuals risk of obesity.
+Therefore these are the features of primary importance when assessing an indivual's risk of obesity.
 The features could be considered by institutions and public health departments looking to reduce obesity levels across populations.

 ### Results